Kumari (2022 film)

-Kumari is a 2022 Indian Malayalam-language fantasy horror film written, directed, and co-produced by Nirmal Sahadev.
+Kumari is a 2022 Indian Malayalam-language fantasy folk horror film written, directed, and co-produced by Nirmal Sahadev.
 It stars Aishwarya Lekshmi in title role, with Shine Tom Chacko and Surabhi Lakshmi in supporting roles.
 The film is produced by Giju John, Nirmal Sahadev, Sreejith Sarang and Jakes Bejoy under the banner of The Fresh Lime Sodas.
 Abraham Joseph is the cinematographer of the film, while Jakes Bejoy composed the soundtrack.
 Kumari was co-produced by Aishwarya Lekshmi, Priyanka Joseph and Mridhula Pinapala.

 Plot

 The movie starts with a grandmother narrating to her grandchild a story about a goddess that had visited the earth.
 Becoming fascinated by the beauty of planet, she did not return to her abode, and married a mortal man and had two children named Chathan and Gari Devan, who neither looked like gods nor humans and possessed enormous powers.
 They fought amongst themselves and destroyed the planet forcing the goddess to restrain Chathan to the mountains and Gari Devan under the land, before returning to her abode.
 Human beings then start worshipping them, knowing that they are very powerful and can be used for the betterment of mankind.

 The movie then shifts to a village, where the conservative landlord Thuppan undervalues people from low-caste and was known to be very cruel.
 Chokkan was a young orphan, who unbeknownst to everyone often met Chathan and gave him food in exchange for gems.
 Thuppan's generous wife Nangakutty was fond of Chokkan and often conversed with him.
 One day, while Chokkan was conversing with Nangakutty, he forgets the mangoes that he fetched and Nangakutty, unbeknownst to anyone, eats the mangoes which was considered a sin by the landlord as he considers them outcasts.
 Later, while Nangakutty was serving food to Thuppan, he notices the smell of mangoes coming from Nangakutty and realizes she ate mangoes from the forest and that she had used them to cook food which she had given to Thuppan.
 The agitated Thuppan who was feeling impure, went to have a bath in the family pond to purify himself.
 Finding Chokkan having a bath at the pond, a furious Thuppan admonished him and eventually killed him using a rock.
 Angered, Chathan cursed the village causing a rain of rocks and deadly disease, with which Thuppan got infected.
 To get rid of the curse and protect his clan and people, Thuppan decided to invite Gari Devan.